compellon/embedded-predictor/README.md

         </dependency>
 ```

-## Running the provided example predicotor jar and input data set.
+## Running the provided example predictor jar and input data set.

 From the command line
 ```